w3f/polkadot-wiki/docs/kusama-coc.md

 relating to harassment, please contact the administrator of the channel you’re in.

 This Code of Conduct may be revised at any time.
-We are always willing to revise this document based on feedback from the Kusama participants and or Polkadot community.
+We are always willing to revise this document based on feedback from the Kusama participants and/or the Polkadot community.